 Milestone Moments

-Toronto, together with Pittsburgh and Seattle, participated in creating the first international report: Toward Market Cities: Lessons on Supporting Public Market Systems.
-This resulted in the creation of the first digital, interactive map of city of Toronto Public Markets.
+A new working group is formed in 2015 from a recommendation of the Toronto Food Policy Council leading to Toronto participating in the creation of the first international report: Toward Market Cities: Lessons on Supporting Public Market Systems and the creation of the first digital and interactive map of Toronto Public Markets.

 Complete: Fresh Food Pilot Project